Periodontal Therapy Greensboro NC

 Do your gums bleed when you brush?
 Does it appear that your gums are inflamed or pulling away from your teeth?
 These symptoms – even if they’re not accompanied by any pain – could be a sign of periodontitis, also known as gum disease.
 Periodontal disease can have enormous effects on your oral and overall health.
 As with all conditions, early detection and treatment by Farless Dental is the key to returning you on a path to optimal oral health.

 What is Periodontal Disease?
 Is it the same as Gingivitis?

 Gingivitis merely refers to the inflammation of your gums, typically due to the build-up of plaque.
 However, with gingivitis your teeth are not loose, and the sockets are not infected.
 Nevertheless, gingivitis that is left untreated often leads to periodontal disease, when those more serious symptoms can occur.
 Due to the inflammation and infection, your gums and bone can begin to pull away from your teeth.
 This leaves deepening pockets that collect debris, resulting in infection.
 This exacerbates the problem, eventually threatening the health of the tooth as a whole.
 Periodontal disease can lead to loose teeth, pus around the teeth, and even cause teeth to fall out.

 Inflammation of the gums doesn’t necessarily mean periodontal disease yet, but it’s a sign that greater care of the teeth and gums is needed to prevent your condition from worsening.
 It’s also important to remember that many of these symptoms and signs are painless.
 Just because you don’t feel any pain or irritation doesn’t mean you aren’t already suffering from periodontal disease.
 Early detection is key to a successful diagnosis and effective treatment.
-If you see any of these warning signs, talk to Dr. Farless and his team.
+If you see any of these warning signs, talk to your Farless Dental team.